OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 You can look into the [pinning.ts](https://github.com/sensepost/objection/blob/master/agent/src/ios/pinning.ts "pinning.ts") file to understand how the bypass works.

 See also the [GitHub Page](https://github.com/sensepost/objection#ssl-pinning-bypass-running-for-an-ios-application "Disable SSL Pinning in iOS" ) for further information.

-If you want to get more details about white box testing and typical code patterns, refer to "iOS Application Security" by David Thiel.
+If you want to get more details about white box testing and typical code patterns, refer to [#thiel].
 It contains descriptions and code snippets illustrating the most common certificate pinning techniques.

 #### References

+- [#thiel] - David Thiel. iOS Application Security, No Starch Press, 2015

 ##### OWASP Mobile Top 10 2016